 Steps to Filing a Civil Lawsuit

-If you qualify to pursue a personal injury lawsuit, and you plan to embark down this path, here is a preview of what the plaintiff in such a case typically undertakes:
+If you qualify to pursue a personal injury lawsuit, and you plan to embark down this path, here is a preview of what the plaintiff’s attorneys in such a case typically undertake:

 - Prove Negligence – Any personal injury lawsuit requires that the plaintiff prove four things: